About the International Dialogue

 Additionally, the Working Group on New Deal Implementation, co-chaired by Afghanistan and USAID, operates under the International Dialogue umbrella.
 It meets bi-annually at technical level.

 Two co-chairs, representing fragile states and development partners, provide strategic direction and leadership for the International Dialogue.
-The International Dialogue is presently co-chaired by the Sierra Leonean Minister of Finance and Economic Development, H.E.
-Momodu Kargbo and the Swedish Minister for International Development Cooperation, H.E.
-Isabella Lövin.
-Previous co-Chairs include Denmark, the Democratic Republic of Congo, Finland, the Netherlands, Timor-Leste, and the United Kingdom.
+The International Dialogue is presently co-chaired by the Sierra Leonean Minister of Planning and Economic Development, H.E.
+Nabeela F. Tunis, and the Canadian Minister of International Development and La Francophonie, H.E.
+Marie-Claude Bibeau.
+Previous co-Chairs include Sweden, Denmark, the Democratic Republic of the Congo, Finland, the Netherlands, Timor-Leste, and the United Kingdom.

 The International Dialogue Secretariat, hosted by the OECD, works in close collaboration with the g7+, the International Network on Conflict and Fragility (INCAF), and civil society (CSPPS) secretariats.